yanliang12/cheque_detection/README.md

 # tagging the images of bank cheque

 Tagging the images which have the bank cheque.
-The output has a tag of cheque or non-cheque, and a confidence score.
+The output has a tag of cheque or non-cheque, and a confidence score between 0 and 1.

 <table>
   <thead>